You need to share confidential documents. It shouldn't be this hard.

 There are a lot of data room tools on the market.
 They range from free consumer-grade tools to enterprise software that costs thousands of dollars per month.
 Here's a practical breakdown.

-Most startup founders don't need enterprise data room software.
-It's expensive, often priced per user (which adds up quickly), and has more features than you'll ever use in a seed or Series A process.
+Most businesses don't need enterprise data room software.
+It's expensive, often priced per user (which adds up quickly), and has more features than you'll ever use.

-Don't upload everything at once.
+Don't upload everything on day one.
 Start with the documents you're confident in.
-Add more as diligence progresses.
-Uploading 200 documents on day one is overwhelming and often counterproductive.
+Add more as the conversation deepens.
+Dropping 200 files on someone the moment they get access is overwhelming and it often buries the things you actually want them to focus on.

 These two things are related but not the same, and mixing them up is a common mistake.